refresh-bio/FAMSA/README.md

 Progressive algorithm for large-scale multiple sequence alignments.

-## New features in FAMSA 2 release candidate
+## New features in FAMSA 2
 In version 2.0.0-rc the following important changes have been introduced:
 * Fast guide tree heuristic called Medoid Tree (`-medoidtree` switch) for ultra-scale alignments:
   * the entire Pfam-A v33.1 in its largest NCBI variant (over 18 thousand families, 60 GB of raw FASTA files) was analyzed in 8 hours,
-  * the famility PF00005 of 3 million ABC transporters was aligned in 5 minutes and 24 GB of RAM.
+  * the family PF00005 of 3 million ABC transporters was aligned in 5 minutes and 24 GB of RAM.
 * Remarkable time and memory optimizations - SLINK has been replaced with Prim’s minimum spanning tree algorithm when constructing default (single linkage) guide trees.
 NOTE: This may change quality results slightly compared to FAMSA 1 due to different ties resolution.
 * Neighbour joining guide trees (`-gt nj` option).
 NOTE: Neighbour joining trees are calculated with a use of original *O*(*N*<sup>3</sup>) algorithm, thus their applicability on large sets is limited (unless they are used as subtrees with Medoid Tree heuristic),
 * Option for compressing output aligment to gzip (`-gz` switch).